 - Try accessing the site now and check whether the issue has been rectified.

-Bypass the Warning
+Method 5: Bypass the Warning to Visit the Page

 If none of the above methods managed to give out favorable results, then as a last resort, you may bypass this error and access the site.
 However, bypassing the warning is extremely risky and not recommended.
 But if you trust the website and wish to continue, you can bypass the alert.